 Aquatic-MM-2.
 The Park Service would ensure that sensitive wetland habitats and biota (i.e., marine/intertidal/rocky shore, estuarine/intertidal/emergent, and riverine/ lower perennial/rock bottom wetlands) would be mapped prior to the initiation of construction and mitigation/replacement.
+This includes preconstruction surveys for black abalone and eelgrass.
 Plans would be developed and approved by resource agencies, as required through the permitting process completed in Aquatic-MM-1, to mitigate for impacts.
+Survey results would be submitted to NMFS, Channel Islands National Marine Sanctuary, and other agencies as appropriate.
 If habitat improvement or replacement is required, every attempt would be made to construct those habitats in the Scorpion Anchorage area.
 Likewise, transplant/translocation of sensitive species would be completed prior to the initiation of construction in the specified area and in accordance with agency-approved plans.